worldline/angular-training/docs/src/en/components.md

 - `ViewEncapsulation.ShadowDom`: Angular creates Shadow DOM for the component, styles are scoped to the component

 :::warning
 Under the default option, styles specified in the component's style file are not inherited by any components nested within the template nor by any content projected into the component.
+Using the same selector, the styles defined in the component stylesheet have the priority over those defined in the global stylesheet of the project (styles.scss).
 :::

 ### `:host` selector